-The best thing about accommodation in Amsterdam is there is something for everyone.
+The best thing about accommodation in Amsterdam is there is something for everyone and even a lone wolf needs a spot to rest their head.
 If you want to meet friendly faces while you’re flying solo – a vibrant hostel might be for you.
 Some of the most popular include Ecomama, Stayokay Amsterdam Vondelpark and Clink Noord.
 Alternatively, seek out a hotel with special quirks, such as the Conscious hotel group with sustainable, stylish furnishings that is powered entirely by renewable energy.
-The vibrancy of Hotel de Hallen might also appeal, where you’ll also find Amsterdam’s high-end food court, exhibition spaces and a cinema all housed in a former tram depot.
+The vibrancy of Hotel de Hallen might also appeal, where you’ll also find Amsterdam’s high-end food court, exhibition spaces, quirky shops and a cinema - all housed in a former tram depot.

 Discover art at every turn

 Museums and galleries are a sanctuary to the solo traveller – and there are countless options to discover in Amsterdam.
 Take the opportunity to explore at your own pace, lingering over your favourite artworks for as long as you like.
 The big-name galleries are in Museumplein – the Rijksmuseum, Van Gogh Museum and Stedelijk Museum.
-Try the immersive new art experience in Amsterdam Noord – Nxt Museum, or stroll through the neighbourhoods admiring outdoor works by prominent artists.
+Try the immersive new art experience in Amsterdam Noord – Nxt Museum, or check out some of the citys independent galleries and contemporary art spaces.
+Keep an eye on our seasonal exhibition guide and what's on pages for up-to-date arty tips.
 You can also seek out all manner of unusual museums dedicated to cats, fluorescent colours or microorganisms – it’s your trip!

 Work in a laptop-friendly café

 Amsterdam is a creative city that attracts large numbers of entrepreneurs and freelancers.
-If your idea of solo travel involves a leisurely morning working on that passion project, there are many cafés that provide the perfect ambiance.
-The Hoxton on the canal ring and The Student Hotel in Oost welcome flex workers to their well-equipped workspaces, while cosy local favourites like White Label Coffee, Anne & Max, Two for Joy and Pllek are perfect for people watching and sipping a flat white while you finish your masterpiece.
+If your idea of solo travel involves a leisurely morning working on that passion project, there are many laptop-friendly cafés that provide the perfect ambiance.
+The Hoxton on the canal ring and De Kanarie Club welcome flex workers to their well-equipped workspaces, while cosy local favourites like Volkshotel, Public Space and Benji's Toko are perfect for people watching and sipping a flat white while you finish your masterpiece.